-This course focuses technology on entrepreneurs in their efforts to create new businesses and to innovate.
-Students learn to recognize and discuss Technology Entrepreneurs and New Technology Ventures, Innovation and Entrepreneurship Policy, Concepts of Targeting to New Technologies and more structure and planning in technology and entrepreneurship through case studies, class collaboration and presentations.
+This course focuses on technology entrepreneurs in their efforts to create new businesses and to innovate.
+Students learn to recognize and discuss Technology Entrepreneurs New and Technology Ventures, Innovation and Entrepreneurship Policy, Concepts of Targeting to New Technologies and more structure and planning in technology and entrepreneurship through case studies, class collaboration and presentations.